CIROH-UA/ngen-datastream/forcingprocessor/README.md

  python weight_generator.py <path to geopackage> <path to output weights to> <path to example NWM forcing file>
  ```

 The weight generator will input an example NWM forcing netcdf to reference the NWM grid, a geopackage that contains all of the catchments the user wants weights for, and a file name for the weight file.
 Subsetted geopackages can be made with [hfsubset](https://github.com/LynkerIntel/hfsubset).
-Python based subsetting tools are available [here](https://github.com/CIROH-UA/ngen-datastream/tree/main/subsetting), but plans exist to deprecate this as functionality is built out in hfsubset.

 ## Run Notes
 This tool is CPU, memory, and I/O intensive.
-For the best performance, run with `proc_threads` equal to than half of available cores and `write_threads` equal to the number of available cores.
+For the best performance, run with `proc_process` equal to than half of available cores and `write_threads` equal to the number of available cores.
 Best to experiment with your resources to find out what works best.
-These options default to 80% and 100% available cores respectively.
+These options default to 50% and 100% available cores respectively.